-Radio shows on which Dr. Downie has been featured include The Wendy Williams Show, Dr. Radio on SiriusXM, The Conversation with David Cruz on NPR’s WNYC, The Gary Burbank show in Cincinnati, Martha Steward Afternoon Living, The Frankie Boyer Show in New York and Boston, The Dolan Sisters (“Satellite Sisters”) on SiriusXM, KAHJ-AM in California, WLIB and KISS-FM in New York, CNN radio, KCMN-AM in Colorado, and more.
+Radio shows on which Dr. Downie has been featured include The Wendy Williams Show, Dr. Radio Show on SiriusXM, The Conversation with David Cruz on NPR’s WNYC, The Gary Burbank Show in Cincinnati, Martha Steward Afternoon Living, The Frankie Boyer Show in New York and Boston, The Dolan Sisters (“Satellite Sisters”) on SiriusXM, KAHJ-AM in California, WLIB and KISS-FM in New York, CNN radio, KCMN-AM in Colorado, and more.

-Newspaper and magazine credits attributed to Dr. Downie include The LA Times, The New York Times, The Montclair Times, The Bergen Record, O Magazine, In Style Magazine, Teen Vogue, Essence, Cosmopolitan, Harper’s Bazarr, Ebony, Elle, Organic Style, Glamour, Ladies Home Journal, Fitness, Marie Claire, Redbook, Good Housekeeping, Healthy Aging, Shape, Real Simple, Lucky, Heart and Soul, Self, Martha Stewart Living, Prevention, Allure, and much more.
-In addition to her magazine and news features and her scientific publications, Dr. Downie is also a contributor to the best-selling book Living Beauty, Bobbie Brown Beauty Evolution and to Hair Rules by Anthony Dickey.
+Newspaper and magazine credits attributed to Dr. Downie include The LA Times, The New York Times, The Montclair Times, The Bergen Record, O Magazine, In Style Magazine, Teen Vogue, Essence, Cosmopolitan, Harper’s Bazaar, Ebony, Elle, Organic Style, Glamour, Ladies Home Journal, Fitness, Marie Claire, Redbook, Good Housekeeping, Healthy Aging, Shape, Real Simple, Lucky, Heart and Soul, Self, Martha Stewart Living, Prevention, Allure, and much more.
+In addition to her magazine and news features and her scientific publications, Dr. Downie is also a contributor to the best-selling book Living Beauty, Bobbie Brown Beauty Evolution, and Hair Rules by Anthony Dickey.
 Dr. Downie’s own book, Beautiful Skin of Color, provides men and women with the comprehensive information they need to care for dark skin, olive skin, and Asian skin.
 This first book by Dr. Downie was published by Harper Collins in 2004.

-Dr. Downie is involved with a number of organizations, including The Junior League, Planned Parenthood, The Foundation for Ethnic Understanding, All Stars, Evidence Dance Company, CASA Court Appointed Special Advocates, Dress for Success, The American Red Cross, The United Negro College Fund, The Southern Poverty Law Center, National Public Radio, and More.
+Dr. Downie is involved with a number of organizations, including The Junior League, Planned Parenthood, The Foundation for Ethnic Understanding, All Stars, Evidence Dance Company, CASA (Court Appointed Special Advocates), Dress for Success, The American Red Cross, The United Negro College Fund, The Southern Poverty Law Center, National Public Radio, and more.

 Professional Affiliations and Recognitions